Keeping the lights on is our mission. When the unforeseen happens, we are committed to getting the lights back on as quickly and safely as possible.

 Reporting an Outage

 If no one answers or if the line is busy, keep trying.
 In reporting an outage, give the dispatcher the name the service is in (the name on the bill), the account number on the bill, and your phone number.
-This information will help us locate your place quickly.
-If you have information about the cause of the outage (tree limb, broken pole, etc.) please tell the dispatcher.
+This information will help us locate your home quickly.
+If you have information about the cause of an outage (tree limb, broken pole, etc.) please tell the dispatcher.
 This will also speed the restoration of service.

 Be patient, your service will be restored as soon as possible.
 Line outages will be repaired first, then the individuals’ service will be next.